 To us, the event is past tense.
-Two thousand years ago, The Servant came right on schedule.
-And what did He do?
-First of all, He took our pain.
+That's because two thousand years ago God's Servant came right on schedule and took our pain.

-A. Here's how He did it.
-Isaiah mentions two accomplishments of The Servant.

-1. He took our infirmities.
+- A. Here's how He did it.
+Isaiah mentions two accomplishments of The Servant. - 1.
+He took our infirmities.
 Notice the first person, plural pronoun-you'll find ten of them in the NIV's translation of verses 4-6.
 He took our infirmities, our sorrows, our transgressions, our iniquities, and so on.

-Who does Isaiah mean by our?
-Obviously, he's including himself, but who else?
-The Israelites?
-Perhaps, but it seems broader.
-Isaiah just mentioned the "nations" in 52:15.
-Whoever the "our" is, Isaiah's intent is to make this personal.
-When The Servant comes He will take our infirmities.
+Who does Isaiah mean when he says our?
+Obviously, he's including himself, but not just himself.
+He's thinking of the Israelites, too.
+But not just Israelites, for he just mentioned the "nations" in 52:15.
+So "our" includes a people from both Jewish and non-Jewish heritage.
+And "our" indicates that this is very personal.
+When The Servant comes He will take up our infirmities.

-And so The Servant did.
-There's more...
+And that's what He did.
+What's more...